RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Thrilled_at_Trump_Chaos_as_Entertainment.md

 "Just too funny.
 He tries to make other people look guity, and end up making himself look so much worse."

-Yes, ""Just too funny" - like Tony Clifton, like Surkov + Putin means to power for 25 years.
+Yes, "Just too funny" - like Tony Clifton, like Surkov + Putin means to power for 25 years.